Adventure Motorcycle Camping Checklist – A Packing Guide

 Pack enough water for drinking, cleaning, cooking.

-Also make sure you bring the necessary utensils, lighters, matches you will need for cooking and eating.
+Also make sure you bring the necessary utensils, lighters, matches you will need for cooking and eating and then cleaning up.

 For the Camp

-Gas cooker & lighter: There are many to choose from.
+- Gas cooker & lighter or flint: There are many to choose from.

-Headlamp.
-When you need both hands free to work on your bike at night.
+- Headlamp.
+When you need both hands free to work on your bike, or just see what you’re doing at night.
 There’s a huge range to choose from and they’re a pretty cheap item.

 Packed and set to go!